In this article, I will focus on the following topics within understanding “What is Individualism.“

 A collectivistic culture will put the emphasis on putting the group before the individual.
 With this, I have also put a definition on answering the question What is Collectivism.

-Individualism is the second dimension that Hofstede describes out of the first four dimensions of culture (the other three are Power distance, Masculinity, and Uncertainty Avoidance). n the other side from Individualism, you can find Collectivism.
+Individualism is the second dimension that Hofstede describes out of the first four dimensions of culture (the other three are Power Distance, Masculinity, and Uncertainty Avoidance).
+On the other side of Individualism, you can find Collectivism.